ataed/Natours-APP/README.md

 - Signup by creating new account.
 - Or you can browse the amazing tours home page and see all the details for each tour.

-## :pushpin: User Pofile Features :
+## :pushpin: User Profile Features :

 1. Update email , username , profile picture and password ,
 2. Book A Tour :
-    .
      You can proceed payment by entering this card details(testing mode):

     ```